dinasv/CSBFinder/README.md

 CSBFinder implements a novel methodology for the discovery and ranking of colinear syntenic blocks (**CSBs**) - groups of genes that are consistently located close to each other, in the same order, across a wide range of taxa.
-CSBFinder incorporates an efficient algorithm that identifies CSBs in large genomic datasets.
+CSBFinder incorporates efficient algorithms that identify CSBs in large genomic datasets.
 The discovered CSBs are ranked according to a probabilistic score and clustered to families according to their gene content similarity.

-A detailed description of the workflow and the algorithm can be found in the paper:
+A detailed description of the workflow and the Suffix-Tree based algorithm can be found in the paper:
 ### Citation
 If you used our tool as part of your research, please cite us:

 Dina Svetlitsky, Tal Dagan, Vered Chalifa-Caspi, Michal Ziv-Ukelson,